Alipsa/matrix/matrix-core/readme.md

 SqlUtil.withInstance(dbUrl, dbUser, dbPasswd, dbDriver, this) { sql ->
   sql.query('SELECT * FROM PROJECT') { rs -> project = Matrix.builder().data(rs).build() }
 }
-// Now we can do stuff with the project TMatrix, e.g. println(project.content())
+// Now we can do stuff with the project Matrix, e.g. pretty print the data: println(project.content())
 ```